 Instructions

-For the Oreo Crust
+Make the Oreo Crust:

 - Preheat oven to 350°F and line a 9-inch springform pan with parchment paper.
 Set aside.